 Yes, China is the biggest consumption market in the world.
 Yes, you’ll find in China the opportunity you need to develop amazing sales.
 But before expecting any good results, you’ll need to consider some simple steps that may not be as easy as you think.

 - Tmall / Taobao

-Platforms that provide your business an amazing exposure and lot of useful information for buyers with detailed product pages.
-Having a presence on these platforms is necessary for large brands but far too expensive for small and medium brand.
-However, Tmall has just released a new service targeting SME called TOF (Tmall oversea fulfillment).
+Platforms that provide your business amazing exposure and a lot of useful information for buyers with detailed product pages.
+Having a presence on these platforms is necessary for large brands but far too expensive for small and medium brands.
+However, Tmall has just released a new service targeting SMEs called TOF (Tmall overseas fulfillment).

 Build trust with Chinese consumers

 Weibo, one of the most popular social media in China is also the number one platform for KOL.
-Referred as the Chinese Twitter you’ll target there a large audience and it’s a good opportunity for business to engage with potential customers.
+Referring to Chinese Twitter you’ll target there a large audience and it’s a good opportunity for businesses to engage with potential customers.
 In terms of marketing, its recommended to be one of the top marketing activities in China.

 How to use Weibo: